varocketry/guitar-mastery-hub/public/lessons/lesson_021_major_barre_chords_e_shape.md

 ---

-## 🎵 SONG APPLICATION: "Let It Be" Style Progression
+## ðŸŽµ SONG APPLICATION: "Let It Be" Style Progression

 ### The Classic C-G-Am-F Progression